wchristian/perl5_wiki/Perl-Protocol-Declaration.md

 1;
 ```

-Note that the only changes are the manipulation of ${^WARNING_BITS}, $^H, %^H. As a result backwards compatibility for older perl code can be achieved easily by injecting use compat::perl5 which effectively reverses the new perl 7 defaults for the entire file.
+Note that the only changes are the manipulation of `${^WARNING_BITS}`, `$^H`, `%^H`.
+As a result backwards compatibility for older perl code can be achieved easily by injecting use compat::perl5 which effectively reverses the new perl 7 defaults for the entire file.

 ```perl
 package compat::perl5;